-British actor and comedian Russell Brand recently spoke with Oprah Winfrey on her show and discussed addiction.
+British actor and comedian Russell Brand once spoke with Oprah Winfrey about his problems with addiction.
 Brand said he had been sober for 11 years, and that he was able to beat his addictive patterns once he realized that each new substance or behavior he sought was an attempt to find an external solution for an internal problem.

 Are there legitimate issues or problems that have to be dealt with in life?
 Yes, of course.
 Have some of these had a direct or indirect influence on substance abuse patterns?
-Sure.
-We’re not trying to reduce anyone’s strife as being insignificant, but those outside circumstances cannot be the reason that someone continues abusing alcohol or other drugs.
+Absolutely.
+We’re not trying to reduce anyone’s strife as being insignificant.
+However, those outside circumstances cannot be the reason that someone continues abusing alcohol or other drugs.

 The difference is how people perceive and react to situations and their feelings, rather than recognizing that they are the source of their own feelings.
 We all view the content of our lives and the world around us differently, and by understanding the simplicity of the fact that our real experiences and perceptions come from within we can improve life by increasing our understanding of the fundamentals of living.

 This allows for new insights and realizations about life to enter and change how we view and react to our circumstances.
 The real answers to an individual’s problems in life come from within, and sometimes it just takes the right environment or information to develop those insights.
 Some people might say this is an oversimplification, but a growing number of people from around the country who have ended their substance abuse problems through our program would beg to differ.

 Addiction is a serious problem that requires professional treatment.
 Addiction treatment centers provide the necessary resources to help people overcome their drug and alcohol addictions.
 These centers offer a variety of treatments, including counseling and therapy, to help people regain control of their lives.